sunsided/os/DIARY.md

 crates a bit easier, so that I can then focus on identifying the page issue when not applying my debug patches to the user code.

+The error from the days before was that I didn't consider the UEFI-side mapping.
+Before bringup of the kernel, UEFI maps the trampoline code and stack into the CR3.
+In my case, the currently executing binary was in the lower half at the beginning of RAM, hence a low page table was used, and I used direct mapping on top.
+As a result, when loading the userland code into its designated spot on the kernel side, the page was already in use, marked not user, and ultimately partially marked not executable.
+On top of that, the code to create the userland used the NX flag for the leafs, which also contributed another reason for the page fault.

+What I do now is this: After the kernel is fully set up (vmem, interrupts, etc.), I set the lower half PML4 entries to zero, hence unmapping all UEFI-related code.
+Since my own allocator never knew about these, I'm not leaking memory either.
+Now it works.

 ## 2025-11-09

 Shot myself in the foot today: My spin mutex works, but it also silently blocks.